-Getting started in photography is a challenging task.
+Getting started with photography is a challenging task especially when you are looking at cameras for beginners.
 Likely, the first thing you will have to do is to decide what camera to purchase.
 There are many best DSLR cameras for beginners to choose from.
 In this article, we will explore some solid beginner camera options.
 The focus will be on best DSLR cameras for beginners, which means Digital Single-Lens Reflex.

 DSLR Cameras use a mirror and prism system.
 That allows you to see exactly what will be captured on the digital sensor, as opposed to the mirrorless cameras that are now available.
 Mirrorless cameras use an electronic viewfinder rather than an optical viewfinder.